MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/change-update-channels.md

    - If your devices are receiving updates from the internet, you are all set and no other changes are required.
    - If you are using Configuration Manager to deploy updates, make sure that an update from the newly assigned channel has been deployed to the devices.
 We recommend using [dynamic collections](fieldnotes/build-dynamic-lean-configuration-manager.md#catch-devices-running-microsoft-365-apps) for easier targeting.
 Devices will only download the required updates, so it is safe to assign updates from multiple channels to a device.
    - If you are using file shares, you must download and host the matching update in a new location/folder.
 Use the **Update Path** group policy setting or the Office Deployment Tool to point devices at the new location.

-- If you are deploying Microsoft 365 Apps with Intune using the [Microsoft 365 Apps for Windows 10 and later](/mem/intune/apps/apps-add-office365) app, the channel you select will be re-evaluated and enforced during policy refresh.
-It is recommended that any update channel policies in your environment match the channel selection for your app assignment.
-If the channels do not match, this will cause unexpected channel flipping under the following circumstances:
-   - Deploying Microsoft 365 Apps using the Microsoft 365 Apps for Windows 10 and later app.
-   - The app is configured using the Configuration designer.
-   - The app is assigned as required.

 - After a successful channel change assignment, Microsoft 365 Apps must first apply a successful update in order to accept further channel changes.